-In contrast, DoD's Special Compensation for Assistance with Activities of Daily Living (SCAADL) program covers injuries as well as illnesses.
-The program helps offset the lost income of the primary caregiver who provides non-medical care, support and assistance for service members with catastrophic injury or illness, but does not provide health insurance, respite care, counseling, training or other benefits that accrue to caregivers under PCAFC.
-Program participants transitioning from military to VA benefits may be unprepared to deal with the significant differences in these programs.
+DoD's Special Compensation for Assistance with Activities of Daily Living (SCAADL) program covers injuries as well as illnesses.
+This program helps offset the loss of income by a primary caregiver who provides non-medical care, support and assistance for the service member who incur a catastrophic injury or illness.
+Thus, while SCAADL encompasses more conditions than PCAFC, it is not as comprehensive and this incongruity makes transitioning from one program to the other difficult.